singh-man/books/crackingTheCoding/18_advancedTopics.md

 -**A\*:** Find the least-cost path between a source node and a goal node (or one of several goal nodes).
 It extends Dijkstra's algorithm and achieves better performance by using heuristics.
 - **Interval Trees:** An extension of a balanced binary search tree, but storing intervals (low -> high ranges) instead of simple values.
 A hotel could use this to store a list of all reservations and then efficiently detect who is staying at the hotel at a particular time.
 - **Graph  coloring:** A way of coloring the nodes in a graph such that no two adjacent vertices have the same color.
 There are various algorithms to do things like determine if a graph can be colored with only K colors.
 - **P, NP, and  NP-Complete:** P.  NP. and NP-Complete refer to classes of problems.
 P problems are prob­lems that can be quickly solved (where "quickly" means polynomial time).
 NP problems are those where, given a solution, the solution can be quickly verified.
-NP-Complete problems are a subset of NP prob­ lems that can all be reduced to each other (that is, if you found a solution to one problem, you could tweak the solution to solve other problems in the set in polynomial time).
+NP-Complete problems are a subset of NP problems that can all be reduced to each other (that is, if you found a solution to one problem, you could tweak the solution to solve other problems in the set in polynomial time).

 It is an open (and very famous) question whether P = NP, but the answer is generally believed to be no.

 - **Combinatorics and  Probability:** There are various things you can learn about here, such as random variables, expected value, and n-choose-k.
 - **Bipartite Graph:**  A bipartite graph is a graph where you can divide its nodes into two sets such that every edge stretches across the two sets (that is, there is never an edge between two nodes in the same set).
 There is an algorithm to check if a graph is a bipartite graph.
-Note that a bipartite graph is equiva­ lent to a graph that can be colored with two colors.
+Note that a bipartite graph is equivalent to a graph that can be colored with two colors.
 - **Regular Expressions:** You should know that regular expressions exist and what they can be used for (roughly).
 You can also learn about how an algorithm to match regular expressions would work.
 Some of the basic syntax behind regular expressions could be useful as well.

 There is of course a great deal more to data structures and algorithms.
 If you're interested in exploring these topics more deeply, I recommend picking up the hefty *Introduction to Algorithms* ("CLRS" by Carmen, Leiserson, Rivest and Stein) or *The Algorithm Design Manual* (by Steven Skiena).